Foëcy

-Foëcy (/fr/) is a commune in the Cher department in the Centre-Val de Loire region of France.
+Foëcy (/fr/) is a commune in the department of Cher, in the region of Centre-Val de Loire, France.

 Geography

 An area of lakes, streams and farming comprising the village and two hamlets, situated in the valleys of both the river Yèvre and the Cher, some 5 mi southeast of Vierzon at the junction of the D60 and the D30 roads.
 The disused Canal de Berry, the A71 and the TER railway all pass through the territory of the commune.